nkane/nkane.github.io/_posts/2018-08-12-win32-software-renderer-lesson-1:-getting-started.markdown

 ![Build](/assets/software-renderer/lesson-1/lesson-1.1-build.png)

-Because we previously setup our Windows CLI to be a Windows C development friendly envirnoment, we should be able to execute the command ["devenv"][devenv] which will launch Visual Studios and attempt to attach any executable passed to it to the debugger.
+Because we previously setup our Windows CLI to be a Windows C development friendly environment, we should be able to execute the command ["devenv"][devenv] which will launch Visual Studios and attempt to attach any executable passed to it to the debugger.
 In the above example, I have added a switch case for the [WM_ACTIVATEAPP][wm_activateapp] message that is sent to a window's message queue when an application becomes "active" or has currently been selected to be used by the user and the callback function that processes the main window's messages handles this message by calling another function [OutputDebugString][outputdebugstring].
 The reason of this was to show you a way to get Visual Studio console output for debugging purposes.
 Here is what the output looks like in Visual Studio: